ebonnal/streamable/README.md

 ## starmap

-The `star` function decorator transforms a function that takes several positional arguments into a function that takes a tuple. `astar` is the equivalent for async functions.
+The `star` function decorator transforms a function (sync or async) that takes several positional arguments into a function that takes a tuple.

 <details><summary style="text-indent: 40px;">👀 show snippet</summary></br>